-Deliciously crispy and lightly spiced with cumin these parsnip crisps are an extremely tasty savoury snack that kids and adults alike will enjoy.
+Deliciously crispy and lightly spiced with cumin these parsnip crisps (or chips) are an extremely tasty savoury snack that kids and adults alike will enjoy.
 Can also be used as a topping for soups or with salads.

 The first time I attempted to make my own vegetable crisps (which was years ago) they were a disaster.
 I used far too much oil and I don't know what else I did wrong but they were oily, soggy, sloppy strips of vegetable.
 Not good at all.

 The lessons I learned making kale crisps helped.
 Which incidentally I still can't quite believe that my kids love so much!

 What to do with your parsnip crisps

-But if I can restrain myself then they are lovely eaten as they are, perhaps as part of a snack platter with dips, crackers and veggies.
+But if I can restrain myself then these parsnip crisps are really lovely eaten as they are, perhaps as part of a snack platter with dips, crackers and veggies.
 They'd be lovely as a healthier crisp alternative at a children's birthday party.

 How to make cumin-spiced parsnip crisps